Kit203/resume/README.md

 This is a Git for my resume website; which is part 1 of my self-taught coding series.
-This git will be connected with a resume where my host of skill sets will be put out for display.
+This Git will be connected with a resume where my host of skill sets will be put out for display.
 This website will feature the following: Sewing, Code [languages I dabble in], 3D Modelling [tutorials I dabbled with], Maps [GIS/QGIS, no dabbling here], or AgiSoft models [nor dabbling here].
 This website will also showcase my past work history and education history.
 This website will also translate it to any relevant languages which I am semi-profient in.
 [French/Spanish/(Japanese/Italian)]